Wild Samoans: Post-tag team careers

 During the late 1970s, Afa Anoaʻi opened the Wild Samoans Training Center, and the school's graduates include Paul Orndorff, Junkyard Dog, Luna Vachon, Michael P.S.
-Hayes, Yokozuna, Bam Bam Bigelow, Rikishi, Sherri Martel, Virgil, Billy Kidman, Gene Snisky, Chris Kanyon and Batista.
+Hayes, Yokozuna, Bam Bam Bigelow, Rikishi, Sherri Martel, Virgil, Billy Kidman, Gene Snitsky, Chris Kanyon and Batista.
 They also promoted live wrestling shows under the WXW banner.

 In 2007, on the eve of WrestleMania 23, the Wild Samoans were inducted into the WWE Hall of Fame.
 They were inducted by their sons Samula and Matt Anoaʻi.

 In 2013 and 2014 Afa came out of retirement to wrestle for his promotion World Xtreme Wrestling at age 71.

 The pair appeared at the 2020 Hell in a Cell to celebrate Roman Reigns' victory over Jey Uso, Sika giving him the Ula Fala.

 On June 25, 2024, Sika died at the age of 79, and then, on August 16, 2024, Afa died at the age of 81.